 In fact, according to scientific studies by NHTSA, the crash risk with acute marijuana intoxication is the same as driving while using a hands-free cell phone.

 Did you know that not all cannabis is illegal to possess in Minnesota in 2019?
-Because hemp is now legal to possess, under both Minnesota and federal law.
+One reason is that hemp is now legal to possess, under both Minnesota and federal law.

 And this creates new burdens to the government in enforcing marijuana possession criminal laws.
-For example, hemp and marijuana both come from the cannabis plant.
+For example, hemp and marijuana both come from the same cannabis plant.
 As a result, the odor of marijuana alone is no longer probable cause for police to search a car.
 Why?

-Because hemp has the same odor.
+Because legal hemp has the same odor.
 And Gallagher covered this example of hemp defenses, and many other ways to use hemp law to defend marijuana possession cases.

 Thomas Gallagher is a former Chair and current Board Member of Minnesota NORML, a non-profit working to legalize marijuana in Minnesota for Responsible Adult Use.
 And in addition to political organizing and teaching, he engages in the legislative process at the Minnesota legislature.

 The Minnesota Association of Criminal Defense Lawyers (MACDL) is the largest criminal defense bar association in Minnesota.
 Its members commit themselves to excellence in protecting the rights of the people.
-And Gallagher is a proud member, and happy to discuss hemp defenses and marijuana-DUI.
+And Attorney Thomas Gallagher is a proud member, and happy to discuss hemp defenses and marijuana-DUI.

 Photo credit: Thanks to Noah M. Johnson, fellow criminal defense attorney and former Minnesota Grassroots Party candidate for Minnesota Attorney General.